DEFRA/fcp-defra-id-stub/README.md

 - General code quality and test coverage.

+> If any further limitations or issues are identified, please raise with `John Watson <john.watson1@defra.gov.uk>` (Principal Developer).

 ## Customising people and organisation data

 The stub supports four data options for configuring people and organisation data.